Our research is editorially independent but we

-With idyllic backdrops of beautiful beaches with turquoise blue waters and picturesque palm trees, Florida is full of year-round landscapes that are Instagram-able.
-From state parks and natural springs to tropical gardens and small coastal towns, Florida is considered a photographer’s dream.
+With idyllic backdrops of beautiful beaches with turquoise blue waters and picturesque palm trees, Florida is full of year-round, Instagram-able landscapes.
+Florida is considered a photographer’s dream, from state parks and natural springs to tropical gardens and small coastal towns.
 Whip out your camera and get ready to boost your social media presence at these Instagram-worthy spots in Florida.

 You can’t beat the sun-kissed beaches at Caladesi Island State Park in Dunedin, as this Gulf Coast gem boasts white powdery sand, emerald waters and a lack of tourist crowds.
 You’ll feel like you’ve stepped off the grid at this beautiful barrier island in Florida, where its unspoiled beauty is perfect for photography.
 Snap a few Instagram shots, then dig your toes in the sand along the three miles of pristine coastline and soak up the coastal breeze.